phetsims/fourier-making-waves/doc/implementation-notes.md

     ↳ WavePacketSumChart
 ```

-The view class hierarchy is:
+The structure of the view class hierarchy is similar, and looks like this:

 ```
 Node